 Your trade show uniforms or clothing – are they made from recycled or sustainable materials?

 Your booth materials–same question?

 Saying you are environmentally-friendly and actually being green should be one and the same.

 Customers perceive you for how you act and appear to them – not what you say about yourself.

-Review your green marketing strategies – and start planning to make it greener for 2014.
+Review your green marketing strategies – and start planning to make it greener for the foreseeable future.